k-rezahanjani/crypto/README.md

 Open Terminal and run `npm install` to setup required modules into the project

 Fifth:
-Then run `npm start`, then you can see the website
+Then run `npm start`, then you can see the sample

 ![screenshot_1](https://user-images.githubusercontent.com/30923608/200420231-68373ca6-7eb6-4071-9239-e4ddfe75a487.png)